remarkjs/remark-usage/readme.md

 *   Operate this from an npm package, or provide a `cwd`;
 *   Make sure no side effects occur when running `example.js`!
-*   Don’t do crazy things.
+*   Don’t do weird things.
 This is mostly regexes!

 You can provide options to [`mdast.use()`](https://github.com/wooorm/mdast#mdastuseplugin-options):